A Child Lost at Sea

 No commercial releases on Sonobeat Records

-- Progressive Rock Georgetown Medical Band • A Child Lost at Sea (unreleased; 1969)
+Georgetown Medical Band • A Child Lost at Sea (unreleased; 1969)

 Let's set the stage: it's Austin, Texas, during the late '60s.
 Performing regularly at Austin's hottest college and teen music venues, Georgetown Medical Band pioneers a folksy psychedelic sound featuring guitarist extraordinaire Johnny Richardson.
 GTMB, as the group becomes known, is formed in 1967 by students at Southwestern University in Georgetown, Texas, a few miles up Interstate Highway 35 from Austin.
 Founding members are Richardson, Chuck Greenwood, Bob Snider, Jim Abston, Rick Cobb, and Bill Dodge.

 GTMB stops in for a session with Sonobeat in May or June 1969.
-By then, the band has downsized, and the personnel has changed in a veritable revolving door: shortly after the band forms, Bill Dodge leaves to attend the University of Texas in Austin.
+By then, the band has downsized, and the personnel has changed in a veritable revolving door: shortly after the band forms, Bill Dodge leaves to attend The University of Texas in Austin.
 And soon after Dodge's departure, Gary P. Nunn replaces Jim Abston.
-Next, Steve Anderson replaces Gary P. Nunn (who leaves to join Lavender Hill Express), Don Lupo (formerly of one of Austin's best known '60s bands, the Babycakes) replaces Bob Snider, Ronnie Hudgins (formerly of Pall Rabbit) replaces Rick Cobb, and Jeff Gant joins on organ.
+Next, Steve Anderson replaces Gary P. Nunn (who leaves to join Lavender Hill Express), Don Lupo (formerly of one of Austin's best known '60s bands, Baby Cakes) replaces Bob Snider, Ronnie Hudgins (formerly of Pall Rabbit) replaces Rick Cobb, and Jeff Gant joins on organ.
 By the time the band gets to Sonobeat to record, only Johnny Richardson and Chuck Greenwood remain of the founding members.

 Gary P. Nunn is inducted into the Austin Music Awards Hall of Fame in 2001.